Binaural Unmasking in Practical Use: Perceived Level of Phase-inverted Speech in Environmental Noise: Experiment

 \paragraph{User Interface} Fig. \ref{ui} presents the user interface used in this experiment, which was created with MATLAB.
 Pressing the ``Sound A'' button plays the Original signal ($\rm{S_0}$) along with noise ($\rm{N_0}$), and pressing the ``Sound B'' button plays the Comparison signal (variations of $\rm{S_{\pi}}$) along with noise ($\rm{N_0}$)\footnote{Note that in some experimental conditions, both Sounds A and B may play the Original signal.
 Details are described later in Section \ref{sec:cond}.}.
 The noise played with Sounds A and B is the same.

-Participants compare the two by alternately pressing the ``Sound A'' and ``Sound B'' buttons and then use the spin button to adjust the volume of the speech in Sound A in 1-dB increments so that the perceived level of the speech in Sounds A and B feels the same.
+Participants compare the two sounds by alternately pressing the ``Sound A'' and ``Sound B'' buttons.
+Then, they use the spin button to adjust the volume of the speech in Sound A in 1-dB increments until the perceived level of the speech in Sounds A and B feels the same.
+To prevent bias in participants' responses, the user interface displayed volume as unlabeled numeric values, and participants were not informed that each increment represented 1 dB.
 Note that only the volume of the speech is adjusted, and the volume of the noise remains unchanged.
 Once the comparison and volume adjustment are completed, the participant presses the ``Next'' button.
 This action records the adjusted volume and loads the next stimuli (i.e., Sounds A and B).
 Simultaneously, the number next to ``No.'' automatically increments.

 The stimuli were presented to participants in a random order with special care to avoid bias in the experimental conditions assigned to each participant.
 Moreover, presenting the stimuli in a random order was a measure to ensure that the fatigue of the participants over time does not affect the results for specific experimental conditions.
 Further details are provided in Appendix \ref{sec:order}.